Tinkerforge/doc/de/source/Hardware/Bricklets/Temperature_IR.rst

 temperature of the room) and the object temperature you point at.

 It is possible to configure the emissivity of the material you point at.
 Enter 0xFFFF = 65535 for an emissivity of 1.0.
 The default is an emissivity of 0.98 (0.98 * 0xFFFF = 64224).

-After this you can go on with writing your own application.
-See the :ref:`Programming Interface <temperatureir_programming_interfaces>`
-section for the API of the Temperature IR Bricklet and examples in your programming language.
+Nun kannst du dein eigenes Programm schreiben.
+Siehe den Abschnitt :ref:`Programmierschnittstellen <temperature_ir_programming_interfaces>` über das API des Temperature IR Bricklets und Beispiele in verschiedenen Programmiersprachen.

-.. _temperatureir_programming_interfaces:
+.. _temperature_ir_programming_interfaces:

 Programmierschnittstellen
 -------------------------